4.8 (200+ reviews across 5 offices)

 A 38-year-old woman was killed when a semi-truck lost control in winter weather.
 Onboard data showed the driver failed to adjust speed.
 Her family secured the answers and resolution they needed to move forward.

-Each of these outcomes tells a bigger story.
-If you're trying to rebuild your life after a serious truck crash, the numbers need to reflect everything you've been through.
-A recent Martindale-Nolo survey found that people who worked with a truck accident attorney in Boca Raton received higher settlements than those who handled claims without legal help.
+Each of these outcomes reflects the long-term impact a truck accident can have on a person or family.
+A recent Martindale-Nolo survey found that people who worked with a truck accident attorney in Boca Raton received higher settlements than those who handled claims without legal representation.

 What Type of Damages Can I Receive from a Semi-Truck Accident Claim?